This blog was originally published on August 5, 2019, and it is updated and republished on August 12, 2020.

 Sugar is a delicious and convenient item we sometimes choose when we need a mood or energy lift—especially in the afternoons.
 And, in the moment, right after we enjoy a sugary snack or drink, we seem to feel a bit better.
 But it doesn’t last long and is inevitably followed by the infamous “blood sugar crash.”
 This is when you feel even more sluggish and unproductive than you did before you had the sugary treat.

+Top sources of sugar are soft drinks, fruit drinks, flavored yogurt, cereal, baked goods, candy, and processed food.
 Can sugar really improve your mood and energy?
 More importantly, when you need a boost, what are the best things to eat and drink to avoid “crashing?”

 Sugar For Your Mood?

 We seem to feel a bit more light-hearted after a sugary snack.
 Or do we?
 Researchers have studied the effects that sugar has on our moods.
 Overall, there have been many mixed results.
 This recently led a team to put these conflicting studies together and see what the overall big picture says.
 After analyzing 31 studies, they published their somewhat surprising findings.[Ref 1]

 They found that eating or drinking sugary items did not improve any aspect of mood at any time-point afterward.
 That’s right—objectively, we don’t feel any happier after we consume sugar.

 Other researchers say, “the evidence to date does not support the specific subjective mood-enhancing effects of glucose [sugar] intake.”[Ref 2]

 These studies looked at the short-term effects of sugar on moods, but what about in the longer-term?
 When it comes to long-term mood, a review of 10 studies found that regularly drinking sugar-sweetened beverages like soda increases the risk of depression.[Ref 3] Yes, it makes you feel even worse.